Creatiwity/witycms-doc/contact.md

 It gives you a rapid view of:

 * "From": email address of the person who sent an email
-* "Subject": title and content of the email.
+* "Subject": title and content
-* "Date": when the email was sent.
+* "Date": when the email was send.

 ![](contact-01.jpg)
 ## Reading pop-up

-To read the mail :
+To read a delivery email :

-* click on the message
+* Click on the message
-* a pop-up give you all the message information:
+* A pop-up appear with all the content:
   * Title
   * From
   * Message
-  * Attachement
+  * Attachment

 ![](contact-02.jpg)
 ## Configuration